Montreal Fitness: There's Something For Everyone

 Photo © Evelyn Reid

 Think pole fitness is for strippers?
 Think again.
 This is one of the most challenging workouts I've ever tried.
-And I can't think of a stripper who could pull off these moves, a discipline poised for Olympic inclusion.
+And I can't think of an actual stripper who could pull off these moves, a discipline poised for Olympic inclusion.

 Pascal le Segretain / Getty Images